chingkamhing/my-api-lambda/README.md

 * build the lambda
     + invoke "make release"
 * upload the lambda zip file
-    + go to “Lambda > Functions > http-request-wrapper > Code”
+    + go to “Lambda > Functions > my-callback-lambda > Code”
-    + click "Upload from > .zip file", then click "Upload" again and select the built zip file http-request-wrapper.zip
+    + click "Upload from > .zip file", then click "Upload" again and select the built zip file my-callback-lambda.zip
-    + upload the same file to other lambda function http-request-wrapper-healthcheck and http-request-wrapper-qa
+    + upload the same file to other lambda function my-callback-lambda-healthcheck and my-callback-lambda-qa

 ## How to test in local development